 - Lack of primary dental and medical care

-Keep in mind that these are common signs of foster care abuse and do not always confirm the abuse.
-However, if you notice these signs and the child's discomfort or pain are apparent, it's essential to take steps to hold the negligent parents responsible for their actions.
+Remember that these are common signs of sexual and physical abuse and do not always confirm the abuse.
+However, if you notice these signs and the child's discomfort or pain is apparent, it's essential to take steps to hold the negligent parties responsible for their actions.

 Illinois Foster Care Lawsuits on Behalf of Abused and Mistreated Children

 In circumstances where a placement agency had actual or constructive notice of a dangerous situation – yet failed to act – and the individual was repeatedly harmed, a legal claim may be pursued against the agency responsible for overseeing the situation.